About Us

 Canon and Mrs Jonathan Foggin, who had accompanied the Archbishop from the USA, and some newcomers, joined the regular congregation to fill the Church.

-During the devotions there was a moment of reflection at which a special choral piece composed and sung by Barnabas Sharp, St Augustine’s Cantor.
-Barnabas had been inspired by the line from Scripture inscribed on Evangeline Byng’s memorial beside the Altar in Church, “Let the peace of God rule in your hearts” (Which is taken from Colossians 3:15 “And let the peace of God rule in your hearts, to the which also ye are called in one body; and be ye thankful.)
+During the devotions, there was a moment of reflection at which a special choral piece was composed and sung by Barnabas Sharp, St Augustine’s Cantor.
+Barnabas had been inspired by the line from Scripture inscribed on Evangeline Byng’s memorial beside the Altar in Church, “Let the peace of God rule in your hearts” (Which is taken from Colossians 3:15 “And let the peace of God rule in your hearts, to the which also ye are called in one body; and be ye thankful.“)

 After Mass we gathered in the Fyfe-Graham Parish Room and enjoyed sandwiches and a delicious celebratory cake (which Madam Mayor kindly made the first cut).